ljonesdesign/161-recitations/docs/14-design-delivery.md

 1. Choose a Theme that works with your topic. **Something New** grade means you are using a custom theme or you have changed a theme that no longer is recognizable as a common PowerPoint theme.
 I will demo some very simple strategies on how to do this.
 2. Put in the first slide notes why you chose your theme. (*This is a good choice for my topic because...*)
 3. Use default bullet format for **ONLY the overview and summary slides**.
 (5 points off for each additional bullet-centric slide).
-Even on this slide it is better to find an alternative to standard bullets. [(here is one)](https://support.office.com/en-us/article/Create-custom-bullets-with-pictures-or-symbols-a6bf04a8-be3d-4bec-969a-6196e89da741)
+Even on these slides it is better to find an alternative to standard bullets. [(here is one)](https://support.office.com/en-us/article/Create-custom-bullets-with-pictures-or-symbols-a6bf04a8-be3d-4bec-969a-6196e89da741)
 4. Add automatically updated date to footer component in master slide.
 This is usually in most themes.
 You just need to turn it on. **(Insert > Header & Footer > Slide Tab > date and time checkbox)**.
 5. Start with a title slide.
 6. Include overview slide with main points.